nf-core/metaboigniter/docs/output.md

 Quantification is performed using several steps including peak picking, feature detection, alignment, and linking.

-If one chooses to perform the centroiding using OpenMS, the output of the centroiding will be mzML files.
+If one chooses to perform the centroiding using OpenMS, the output of the centroiding will be `mzML` files.

-If one chooses to perform the mass trace detection using OpenMS, the output of the detection will be "featureXML" files.
+If one chooses to perform the mass trace detection using OpenMS, the output of the detection will be `featureXML` files.

-All other modes of quantification will produce "rdata" output files.
+All other modes of quantification will produce `rdata` output files.
 These files have been specifically designed to work across various tools in the pipeline.

-The general way of reading these files outside of the workflow is to load the files using R. In almost all the cases each "rdata" file contains three important variables:
+The general way of reading these files outside of the workflow is to load the files using R. In almost all the cases each `rdata` file contains three important variables:

 * an object of XCMSSet: Contains the results of the step performed on the data (e.g alignment)
 * varNameForNextStep: Contains the actual name of the XCMSSet object
 * preprocessingSteps: Contains name of the previous processing steps performed on the data

-One can the rdata using the following commands:
+One can load the `rdata` using the following commands:

 ```r
 library(xcms)